Best Waterproof Smartphone Pouches Android Central 2021

-Whether you're off to a wet and wonderful vacation in some tropical locale, or you're just trying to weather flash floods the hurricane season brings, a waterproof pouch is an easy way to protect your phone from electronics' biggest enemy: water.
-IPX8 cases are widely prevalent, come in many styles, colors, and sizes to accommodate phones, both big and small.
-And since they're usually big enough for a driver's license and some cash, they quickly go from unitasker to waterproof mini-purse.
+Whether you're off to a wet and wonderful vacation in some tropical locale or just want to go swimming in a pool, a waterproof pouch is an easy way to protect your phone from electronics' biggest enemy: water.
+IPX8 cases are widely prevalent and come in many styles, colors, and sizes to accommodate phones both big and small.
+Since they're usually big enough for a driver's license and some cash, too, they quickly go from unitasker to waterproof mini-purse.
 Whatever you're looking for in a waterproof pouch, you can probably find it in one of these.

-- Family pack pouches: Mpow Universal IPX8 Waterproof Phone Pouch (3-pack)
+- Float to the top: Mpow Floating IPX8 Waterproof Phone Pouch (2-pack)

 - Most popular: JOTO Universal Waterproof Case